senthilnasa/high_chart/README.md

 # Usage

-The `flutter_echarts` package itself is very simple to use, just like a common `statelessWidget`:
+The `high_chart` package itself is very simple to use, just like a common `statelessWidget`:

 ```dart